Cluster API Provider Linode

 *In Cluster CommunicationIntra Cluster and VPC Traffic

-Enabling Firewall Enforcement
+Enabling Cilium Host Policy Enforcement

-Adding Additional Rules
+Adding Additional Cilium Host Policies

-Additional rules can be added to the default-policy
+Additional rules can be added to the default-policy:

 apiVersion: "cilium.io/v2"